Gabouin/Electric-lighter/README.md

 # Electric Lighter

 A compact electric lighter built from salvaged electronics and a 3D-printed enclosure.
-Powered by a recycled vape Li-ion battery, it uses a nichrome heating element to produce an arc-free, windproof flame — ideal for starting campfires or any situation where a standard lighter falls short.
+Powered by a recycled vape Li-ion battery, it uses a nichrome heating element to produce an arc-free, windproof flame.
+Ideal for starting campfires or any situation where a standard lighter falls short.

 ---